mrmacright/Metal-HUD-Mobile-Config/README.md

 6. Open "Metal HUD Mobile Config" and Click "List Devices" and it should appear.

 - After updating to a new version of tvOS, re-pairing your Apple TV device might be required

+## Other

+Join my Discord server for support: https://discord.gg/RaXugyqp63

+I'm not a developer...
+I used ChatGPT to help with development, so issues are likely to occur!